 For more information about this test visit Labtestonline.org

 There is no preparation for this test.

-*Your health is our main concern at Milestone Health Direct (MHD).
+*Your health is our main concern at HNL Lab Tests Direct (LTD).
 Interpreting test results can require the expertise of a trained health care provider.
-MHD recommends consulting with your health care provider whenever possible.
+LTD recommends consulting with your health care provider whenever possible.

 Certain public health agencies require notification when this test is positive.
 They use this information to track emerging trends in infectious disease.

 Fact Sheet for Pregnant Women: Understanding Results from the Viracor-IBT Laboratories, Inc.’s Zika Virus Real-time RT-PCR test.

 Fact Sheet for Patients: Understanding Results from the Viracor-IBT Laboratories, Inc.’s Zika Virus Real-time RT-PCR test.